Charles Tomlinson Griffes: Musical career

 On returning to the U.S. in 1907, he became director of music studies at the Hackley School for boys in Tarrytown, New York, a post which he held until his early death thirteen years later.
 His post has been described as "grim and unrewarding", though it gave him financial stability.
 He continued to compose at Hackley in his free time and promoted his music during the summer.

 His most famous works are the White Peacock, for piano (1915, orchestrated in 1919); his Piano Sonata (1917–18, revised 1919); a tone poem, The Pleasure Dome of Kubla Khan, after the fragment by Coleridge (1912, revised in 1916), and Poem for Flute and Orchestra (1918).
 He also wrote numerous programmatic pieces for piano, chamber ensembles, and for voice.
 The amount and quality of his music is impressive considering his short life and his full-time teaching job, and much of his music is still performed.

 His unpublished Sho-jo (1917), a one-act pantomimic drama based on Japanese themes, is one of the earliest works by an American composer to show direct inspiration from the music of Japan.

+He was friends with the Japanese dancer Michio Ito, and the two men were associated with theatrical ventures during the last three years of Griffes' life.
+In 1918, Ito gave three dance recitals interpreting White Peacock, with Griffes at the piano.

 Personal life

-Griffes died of influenza in New York City during the worldwide Spanish Flu pandemic at the age of 35 and is buried in Bloomfield Cemetery in Bloomfield, New Jersey.
+Griffes died of influenza in New York City during the 1918 worldwide Spanish flu pandemic at the age of 35 and is buried in Bloomfield Cemetery in Bloomfield, New Jersey.
 His papers passed to his younger sister Marguerite, who chose to destroy many that explicitly related to his life as a homosexual.
-Donna Anderson (see below) is his current literary executor.

-Griffes kept meticulous diaries, some in German, which chronicled his musical accomplishments from 1907 to 1919, and also dealt honestly with his homosexuality, including his regular patronage of the bathhouses at Lafayette Place and the Produce Exchange.
+Donna Anderson (1935–2018) was his literary executor.
+Griffes kept meticulous diaries, some in German, which chronicled his musical accomplishments from 1907 to 1919, and also dealt honestly with his homosexuality, including his regular patronage of the gay bathhouses at Lafayette Place and the Produce Exchange.

-During his time as a student in Berlin he was devoted to his "special friend" Emil Joèl (aka "Konrad Wölcke").
-In later life, he had a long term relationship with John Meyer (biographer Edward Maisel used the pseudonym Dan C. Martin), a married New York policeman.
+During his time as a student in Berlin, he was devoted to his "special friend" Emil Joèl (aka "Konrad Wölcke").
+In later life, he had a long-term relationship with John Meyer (biographer Edward Maisel used the pseudonym Dan C. Martin), a married New York policeman.